 Facing a lawsuit for unpaid credit card debts is stressful enough to wipe away your peace of mind and disrupt your life.
-The resulting garnishing of bank accounts and seizing non-exempt assets can bring your financial life to a standstill or set it in a dooming downward spiral.
+The resulting garnishing of bank accounts and seizing of non-exempt assets can bring your financial life to a standstill or set it in a dooming downward spiral.

 However, the Federal bankruptcy code provides a way out if you find yourself in such a situation.
 In the event your credit card issuer sues you for unpaid debts, as a Texas resident, you can declare bankruptcy to escape the lawsuit.

-There are two types of bankruptcy under which you may be discharged against your credit card obligations, namely, chapter 7 and chapter 13 bankruptcy.
+There are two types of bankruptcy under which you may be discharged against your credit card obligations, namely, chapter 7 and Chapter 13 bankruptcy.
 Your eligibility under either of the two depends on your financial situation, that is, debts versus assets and incomes.
 A bankruptcy attorney can help you establish which type of bankruptcy suits your financial situation.

 Chapter 7 Bankruptcy

 Generally, filing for Chapter 7 bankruptcy allows you to rid yourself of your credit card debts and start fresh financially.
 However, you have to pass a Means Test to qualify.
 Essentially, if your income is only enough to cater to your basic living expenses, then you stand a chance of qualifying for Chapter 7 bankruptcy.
 But if they establish that you can repay some of your debts – that is, your disposable income (residue income after deducting reasonable expenses) can cover some debts – then you don’t qualify for discharge under Chapter 7.
 However, you can still seek protection against a credit card lawsuit despite failing the Means Test by filing Chapter 13 bankruptcy.